Ravjot03/Machine-Learning-with-Python/README.md

     * [Multiple Linear Regression Project](https://github.com/Ravjot03/E-Commerce-Customers-Project):
     In this project, I have explained implementation of a Multiple Linear Regression Model.
 I have used E-Commerce Customers Dataset from Kaggle.
 Also, discussed how to evaluate the performance of model.
     * [Random Forest Regression Project](https://github.com/Ravjot03/Random-Forest-Regression-Project):
+    In this project, I have built a Prediction Model to predict Medical Insurance Cost of an Individual costed by a Health Insurance Company using Random Forest Regressor Machine Learning Model.

   - ### Supervised Learning with Classification Model: